Bulgaria

 • Angela Pencheva (PhD in Classical Archaeology); BHF Program Director

-• Lyuba Manoilova (Phd Student in Anthropology), BHF office and project coordinator
+• Lyuba Manoilova (MA in Classical Archaeology, PhD Student in Anthropology), BHF project coordinator

 The Program